-Summary of feedback Contributing Stakeholder Group Our Response Private Water Supplies (PWS): Around Scatwell, it was highlighted that the private water supply to all Scatwell Little Scatwell and Comrie comes from supplies within the proposed area.
+Summary of feedback Contributing Stakeholder Group Our Response Summary of feedback Contributing Stakeholder Group Private Water Supplies (PWS): Around Scatwell, it was highlighted that the private water supply to all Scatwell Little Scatwell and Comrie comes from supplies within the proposed area.
 Community members and local organisations We note the information provided in the feedback and will include an assessment of PWS within the EIA Report.
-You can find out more about how we protect Private Water Supplies within the Common Themes section of this report.
+You can find out more about how we protect Private Water Supplies within the Common Themes section of this report. on the red list.
+It also is an area of upland peat bog-an increasingly scarce habitat.
+Concerns were raised that building a route along this shore would cause a huge amount of damage to the wildlife, and the local community.
 Ornithology: A comment stated that the current overhead line has been subject to several bird strikes over the last few years with one outage over 12 hrs due to access difficulties as the fields flood.
 The field hosts many visiting birds over the winter months which can fly up and short out the line.
-A grid reference to the area in question was provided.
-Local and existing knowledge bases should be drawn upon as bird surveys are limited.
-Various protected bird species habitats could be damaged through citing of overhead lines.
-Pylons crossing straths which serve as seasonal migration and daily foraging routes are highly undesirable: they create a 'fence' that birds have to cross seasonally or daily, with a high likelihood of collisions.
-Marking cables is also undesirable from a human visual aesthetic point of view.
-Community members and local organisations A full suite of summer breeding and wintering bird surveys has been undertaken to support the route development and will be reported in the EIA Report accompanying the s37 application.
+A grid reference Community members and local organisations A full suite of summer breeding and wintering bird surveys has been undertaken to support the route development and will be reported in the EIA Report accompanying the s37 application.
 Vantage Point survey record the number, heights and direction of bird flights which are then modelled and assessed against the proposed tower and line heights to assess the likelihood of bird collision.
-Where alignment design changes are unable to reduce the risk of bird collision to a level acceptable to stakeholders such as NatureScot, RSPB and Raptor Study Groups, then mitigation will be included in the EIA Report, which may take the form of line marking.
+Where alignment design changes are unable to reduce the risk of bird collision to a level acceptable to stakeholders such as NatureScot, RSPB and Raptor Study Groups, Strathconon Glen and Conon Valley were highlighted by many, as a concern regarding visual impacts, with a comment received that Conon Valle should enjoy recognition as an important landscape o the area in question vas provided.
+Local and existing knowledge bases hould be drawn upon as bird surveys are limited.
+Various protected bird pecies habitats could be lamaged through citing of overhead lines.
+Pylons then mitigation will be included in the EIA Report, which may take the form of line marking.
 The potential for additional visual impacts of these will be included in the Landscape & Visual assessment.
-Loch Nam Bonnach was cited as a very important to the local communities, home to a vast variety of wildlife-some of which is Community members and local organisations We note the information provided in the feedback and the EIA Report accompanying the s37 application will include a full assessment of terrestrial ecology, habitats, peatland and ornithology impacts.
-Our
+Coul Estate: A comment stated the designed landscape of the former Coul Estate has been completely ignored because it is not in the official inventory.
+Community members and local organisations crossing straths which serve as seasonal migration and daily foraging routes are highly undesirable: they create a 'fence' that birds have to cross seasonally or daily, with a high likelihood of collisions.
+Marking cables is also undesirable from a human visual aesthetic point of view.
+Ruttle Wood: Comments received include querying the cutting down of woodland in Ruttle Woo believing that moving the line just means the same amount of wood cut down Concerns also included tw towers placed within the wood, used by locals for od, 1.
+70 och Nam Bonnach was ited as a very important o the local communities, some to a vast variety of vildlife-some of which is Community members and local organisations We note the information provided in the feedback and the EIA Report accompanying the s37 application will include a full assessment of terrestrial ecology, habitats, peatland and ornithology impacts.
+Our walking, wild swimming an other recreational activitie The presence of protected bird species was noted.
+5.